BlaineDev/431-classes-2022/class01/README.md

 Be sure to get one of the "Convenient Pieces of Paper" handouts we're passing out. **Don't** write on it yet.
 Instead, get to know those around you.

-## How do I get to this README page?

-- This is the README for Class 01 of Professor Love's 431 course for Fall 2021.
+## This is the README page for Class 01.
+How do I get to it?

 - Each class' README serves as a **starting point** for that class session.

 The main website for this class is https://thomaselove.github.io/431-2022/.
 From that site, get here by